Alexandria Bridge and surprise junkin’!

 Lake of the Woods with ‘that water’ was a jaw dropper!
 Not much of a beach though, but the mere sight of that water was STUNNING.

-Anyway, this may just be a big ‘ol bridge to most, but to me it was a brave unknown drive, gifted with a hefty side of junk!
+Anyway, this may just be a big ‘ol bridge to most, but to me a trip to the Alexandria Bridge was a brave unknown drive, gifted with a hefty side of junk!

 And I label that a very good bucket list adventure day indeed…